-How to survive the furious fours
+How to Survive the Furious Fours

-Forget the terrible twos.
-And the threenager stage.
+Forget the terrible twos, and the threenager stage.
 It’s the furious fours where the shit really hits the fan.

 No. No it f**king doesn’t.

 It’s like Harry Enfield’s Kevin.
-One minute he’s a cheery young boy getting all excited about his birthday and then the next, the clock strikes twelve, he turns thirteen…and everything changes.
+One minute he’s a cheery young boy getting all excited about his birthday, and then the next, the clock strikes twelve, he turns thirteen…and everything changes.

+My son may only be four, but I honestly believe that this transformation has happened to him nine years early.
 Gone are the sweet smiles, replaced with grunts of frustration as my tiny man stomps around, slams doors and tries to do EVERYTHING himself.

 “Let me help you with that,” I offer, as he tries to fasten the buttons on his school shirt.